murisfurder/heracles/README.md

 >>> t = l.get(text)
 ```

-You get a tree object, that you can modify the values using
+You get a *ListTree* object, that you can modify the values using
 standar python methods.
-Tree objects behave in some ways like *list*.
+ListTree objects behave in some ways like *list*
+of *TreeNode* objects.

+A *ListTree* is returned when heracles detects some *TreeNode*s labels
+are correlative numbers starting at 1.
+This allows straight access to
-For example lets get the first entry of the configuration file:
+indexed nodes using standar python syntax.
+For example lets get the first
+indexed entry of the configuration file:

 ```
 >>> e = t[0]